 Are you struggling with family conflict, divorce, substance abuse, depression, grief and loss, a learning disability or stress or anxiety about academic achievement?
-We offer students free counseling services that are confidential and professional that allow you to express your feelings and identify patterns of thinking with a trained and caring counselor.
+We offer students free, confidential and professional counseling services that allow you to express your feelings and identify patterns of thinking with a trained and caring counselor.

 What is Educational Counseling?

-Do you need help selecting and planning an effective program of study?
-Our Advisors are available to assist you through individual consultation and group course planning sessions.
-Our Advisors can also help you learn new study habits, stress and time management skills, and how to communicate effectively with others.
+Do you need help planning the right program of study?
+We are here to help with individual consultation and group course planning sessions.
+We can also help you learn new study habits, stress and time management skills, and how to communicate well with others.

 What is Crisis Counseling?

 We can help you with crisis counseling, which focuses on single or ongoing problems that are overwhelming or traumatic.